denrase/sentry-in-app-frames-repro/README.md

 ## Setup

 - The app includes static sentry through SPM.
 Version 8.50.2
+- Added a new sentry project & wizzard was run to get symbolicated stack traces.
 - There are two SPM libraries, StaticLib & DynamicLib.
 The latter is defined to be a dynamic library.
 - Both are included locally though SPM.
 - We always start the app with one of the error enum cases: